itsfloki/portfolio-v2/content/blog/introduction.md

 I will not die until I finish this project.

-I don't know if I can finish it or not but I will give my best and make this journy as much adventures as I can.
+I don't know if I can finish it or not but I will give my best and make this journy as much adventurous as I can.